confetti-framework/docs/docs/docs/views.md

 ## Helper Functions

-You can also define functions in providers.ViewServiceProvider.
+You can define functions in providers.ViewServiceProvider.
 You can use those functions in any template:

 ``` go
 templateBuilder.Funcs(template.FuncMap{